clojurewerkz/monger.docs/articles/commands.md

 accomplished by running a command.

 You specify a command first by constructing a standard BSON document whose first key is the name of the command.
 For example, specify the isMaster command using the following
-BSON document (demonstrated here as a Clojure map):
+BSON document (demonstrated here as an ordered Clojure map):

 {% gist ada23f7d614b71897b41 %}